-Mike Donnelly is region bank president of Wells Fargo consumer banking operations in northern Atlanta, one of the company’s top three markets in total consumer households served.
+Mike Donnelly is branch banking regional executive for Wells Fargo in northern Atlanta, one of the company’s top three markets in total consumer households served.
 An active civic leader, he’s held leadership positions with the Metro Atlanta Chamber, the Atlanta BeltLine Partnership, the Buckhead Coalition, the Woodruff Arts Center, and the University of Georgia Board of Visitors.
 Donnelly chaired the 2016-2017 campaign for United Way of Greater Atlanta.
-He chairs the Georgia Partnership for Excellence in Education and is a past chair of Leadership Atlanta.
+He is the past chair of Georgia Partnership for Excellence in Education and is a past chair of Leadership Atlanta.

 Education: Radford University

 Kathy S. Farrell

 Kathy Farrell has more than 25 years of experience in real estate finance and banking, including origination, underwriting, capital markets, workout strategies, and risk management.
 Currently the head of commercial real estate at Truist, Kathy held the same title with SunTrust prior to the closing of the SunTrust-BB&T merger that formed Truist in December 2019.
 Farrell has also served at SunTrust as chief risk officer for commercial real estate, head of the REIT banking group, and REIT senior credit officer.
 Previously, she was executive vice president and credit executive of commercial real estate for PNC Bank.

 First job: Stuffing and rolling jelly doughnuts at Devore’s Bakery in my hometown

 What I’d tell a recent graduate: Be patient and work hard at your current job.
 Careers are a marathon and not a sprint.